gauravkr05/Morning-ai-agent/README.md

 # Morning AI

-Morning AI is an intelligent assistant that helps you start your day with the best possible activity, tailored to your environment and schedule.
+Morning AI is a self made intelligent ai agent that helps you start your day with the best possible activity, tailored to your environment and schedule.
 By integrating real-time weather and air quality data, your Google Calendar, and a customizable list of activities, the system uses a Large Language Model (LLM) to recommend the most suitable morning activity for you.
 The recommendation is then delivered directly to your email inbox.

 ## How It Works